 by Ken Sehested

-There are 13 officially-sanctioned holidays in the US annual calendar which, directly or indirectly, commemorate a militarized history of the nation.
+There are 14 officially-sanctioned holidays (or commemorative days) in the US annual calendar which, directly or indirectly, commemorate a militarized history of the nation.

 This does not include commemoration of the Confederate cause of the Civil War, or the birthdays of one of the Confederate leaders, in 11 Southern states (Alabama, Arkansas, Florida, Georgia, Kentucky, Louisiana, Mississippi, North Carolina, South Carolina, Texas and Virginia) and in Pennsylvania, where the state’s Confederate partisans are remembered.
 In many of these, actual observance is fading or phased out entirely.
 (For more details, see “Confederate Memorial Day in the United States.”)